aj4abinjacob/How-to-setup-git-for-github-in-windows/README.md

 ```
 git clone git@github.com:yourGithubUserName/CopiedRepository.git
 ```
 you will asked to type the passphrase and click enter.
-The repository will be cloned to the folder
+The repository will be cloned to the folder.